VicOhPNW/beep-boop/README.md

   * Example Input: 11
   * Example Output: "Boop!"

+* If a number includes 0 and 1, the program will return "Boop!"
+  * Example Input: 10
+  * Example Output: "Boop!"

 * Program will return a range of numbers between 0 and the provided number.
   * Example Input: 5
   * Example Output: "1, 2, 3, 4, 5"

 * Numbers divisible by 3 are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
   * Example Input: 9
+  * Example Output: "I'm sorry, Dave.
+I'm afraid I can't do that."

+* If a number includes 0 and/or 1 _*and*_ is divisble by 3, the program will return "I'm sorry, Dave.
+I'm afraid I can't do that."
+  * Example Input: 21
   * Example Output: "I'm sorry, Dave.
 I'm afraid I can't do that."